-- (c) Supportive Services Plan (22 points maximum for projects that include Supportive Housing or Transitional Housing, and 10 points maximum for other projects) - (1) Applications for projects that include Supportive Housing or Transitional Housing (which may also include other units) will be scored based on the following: - (A) Quality and Quantity of Services (14 points maximum). - (1) The services provided are veteran centric and of appropriate quality and quantity for the target population. (two points) - (2) Staff experience, credentials, and job duties include appropriate requirements in veteran cultural competency. (two points) - (3) The service delivery model, tailored to Veterans, includes but is not limited to the use of the following practices (five points): - (a) SSI/SSDI Outreach, Access, and Recovery (SOAR) and at least three of these evidence-based practices (two points); - 1.
-Critical Time Intervention; - 2.
-Trauma-Informed Care; - 3.
-Motivational Interviewing; - 4.
-Voluntary moving-on strategies; - (b) Peer Support (one point); - (c) Case Conferencing (one point); and - (d) Cultural Competency with Vulnerable Populations (one point). - (4) The accessibility of VA and other services, whether they are onsite or in close proximity to the project, including the hours they are available, and the frequency, travel time and cost of transportation required to access them, including both public transportation and private transportation services (e.g. van owned by the provider), and how the service provider will assist in the expense of public transportation (e.g. provide tokens, negotiate
+- (c) Supportive Services Plan (22 points maximum for projects that include Supportive Housing or Transitional Housing, and 10 points maximum for other projects) - (1) Applications for projects that include Supportive Housing or Transitional Housing (which may also include other units) will be scored based on the following: - (A) Quality and Quantity of Services (14 points maximum). - (1) The services provided are veteran centric and of appropriate quality and quantity for the target population. (two points) - (2) Staff experience, credentials, and job duties include appropriate requirements in veteran cultural competency. (two points) - The service delivery model, tailored to Veterans, includes but is not limited to the use of the following practices (five points): - (a) SSI/SSDI Outreach, Access, and Recovery (SOAR); - (b) Critical Time Intervention; - (c) Trauma-Informed Care; - (d) Motivational Interviewing; - (e) Voluntary moving-on strategies; - (f) Peer Support; - (g) Case Conferencing; and - (h) Cultural Competency with Vulnerable Populations. - (4) The accessibility of VA and other services, whether they are onsite or in close proximity to the project, including the hours they are available, and the frequency, travel time and cost of transportation required to access them, including both public transportation and private transportation services (e.g. van owned by the provider), and how the service provider will assist in the expense of public transportation (e.g. provide tokens, negotiate discounts, provide their own shuttle service, etc.). (one point)

-- discounts, provide their own shuttle service, etc.).
-(1 point) - (5) Adherence to Housing First principles in provision of services, including provision of flexible services that facilitate permanent housing access and housing stability.
-(1 point) - (6) The degree to which the physical building space supports social interaction, the provision of services and ensures the safety of all residents, especially those more vulnerable, such as persons with a history of trauma, children, elderly, etc. (one point) - (7) The levels of linkages with local systems for ending homelessness and serving Veterans, including: (two points) - (a) Participation, verified by the local Continuum of Care, in a local Coordinated Entry System (CES) that is fully established. - (b) The degree of coordination with VA Medical Centers, VA Homeless Program Coordinators, SSVF, Homeless Veterans' Reintegration Program and other VA programs. - The degree of coordination on benefit education and advocacy, discharge upgrade advocacy and other advocacy efforts on behalf of veteran tenants with County Veteran Services Offices (CVSOs), legal services and others, and participation in local Continuum of Care, Veterans Stand Down, and other community ending homelessness efforts. - (B) Resident Involvement (two points maximum)
+- (5) Adherence to Housing First principles in provision of services, including provision of flexible services that facilitate permanent housing access and housing stability. (one point) - (6) The degree to which the physical building space supports social interaction, the provision of services and ensures the safety of all residents, especially those more vulnerable, such as persons with a history of trauma, children, elderly, etc. (one point) - (7) The levels of linkages with local systems for ending homelessness and serving Veterans, including: (two points) - Participation, verified by the local Continuum of Care, in a local Coordinated Entry System (CES) that is fully established. - (b) The degree of coordination with VA Medical Centers, VA Homeless Program Coordinators, SSVF, Homeless Veterans' Reintegration Program and other VA programs. - The degree of coordination on benefit education and advocacy, discharge upgrade advocacy and other advocacy efforts on behalf of veteran tenants with County Veteran Services Offices (CVSOs), legal services and others, and participation in local Continuum of Care, Veterans Stand Down, and other community ending homelessness efforts. - (B) Resident Involvement (two points maximum)